-- Office of Internal Audit has 2 staff members and 1 AU Youth Volunteer who is on learnership. - ii.
-Committees has 5 Committee Clerks to serve 11 Permanent Committees of the PAP. - iii.
-Monitoring and Evaluation Unit has 1 staff and 1 AU Youth Volunteer - iv.
-Legal Unit has 1 staff - v.
-Travels Unit had 1 staff until September this year when 1 other staff was added. - vi.
-Documentation Unit has 3 staff - vii.
-Library Unit has 1 staff - viii.
-Research Unit has just been filled with 1 staff with effect from September 2019.
+- Office of Internal Audit has 2 staff members and 1 AU Youth Volunteer who is on learnership. ii. - Committees has 5 Committee Clerks to serve 11 Permanent Committees - Monitoring and Evaluation Unit has 1 staff and 1 AU Youth Volunteer iii. - iv.
+Legal Unit has 1 staff - Travels Unit had 1 staff until September this year when 1 other staff was V. - Documentation Unit has 3 staff Vi. - VII.
+Library Unit has 1 staff - Research Unit has just been filled with 1 staff with effect from September VIII.